 - Weight gain or loss or change in girth

 Other signs and symptoms are related to specific cancers.
 These signs and symptoms can also be caused by noncancerous factors, but should be checked out by a doctor.
 Examples include:

 - Thickening or lump in the breast or any other part of the body, including persistent swelling in the lymph nodes

-- Conspicuous change in a wart or mole
+- Conspicuous changes in a wart or mole—skin cancer factor

 Your doctor will combine all the information from your history and physical exam to determine the likelihood of cancer.
-Based on this assessment, he or she may either perform specific tests designed to detect the cancer or, if a cancer diagnosis is unlikely, teach you what signs and symptoms to look for in the future.
+Based on this assessment, they may either perform specific tests designed to detect the cancer or, if a cancer diagnosis is unlikely, teach you what signs and symptoms to look for in the future.